 Restricted License: Vendors that desire to produce licensed products only for internal use by the College (uniforms or give-aways) use a Restricted License.
 No products produced under this license agreement may be destined for sale or resale for commercial or other income-generating purposes.

 The College uses the revenue generated from royalties to support and enhance programs on campus.

-More information about the licensing procedures is available on the College's Licensing FAQ's page on the Administrative Services website.
+More information about the licensing procedures is available on the College's Trademarks & Licensing page.